kings-cs/CS380-F17-LampronChet/README.md

 VII.
 Histogram Optimizations:
 <br>To optimize this algorithm I have moved the image data into local memory.
 This did not reduce the atomics, but did reduce the runtime.
 <br>Each algorithm was run 10 times on an image of size 1920 x 1200.
 The optimized algorithm ran 4ms faster on average.

+VIII.
+Radix notes:
+<br>Radix has been implemented.
+The test classes can be found in src/testing/RadixTest.
+The code can be found in src/pinklprocessing/Radix.
+<br> I attempted to convert pad array to parallel, but that left me with a division by 0 in my kernel and a log file with a stack trace that I could not read.
+The code is there, but commented out.
+<br> I have coded all pieces of the radix sort in parallel, the sequential code is left in place but commented out.
+<br> The kernels can be found in /Kernels/RadixKernels.